 XSR Test Rig: Specs & Components

-At XSReviews, all our testing and benchmarks are hand-made by skilled artisans.
-Here’s a peak behind the curtain, as we take a look at the specs, components and peripherals of the lastest XSR Test Rig, codenamed MANTAMACHINE.
+At XSReviews, our testing is all hand-made by skilled artisans.
+Here’s a peak behind the curtain, as we take a look at the specs, components and peripherals of the latest XSR Test Rig, codenamed MANTAMACHINE.

 For each component, you’ll find its name, any relevant extra information, and links to check the price on Amazon.
 If you have any questions or comments, please get in touch!

 |CPU||Intel Core i5 6600K||OC’d to 3.7GHz||Check prices on Amazon >|

 |Motherboard||Asus Z170I Pro Gaming||Mini ITX||Check prices on Amazon >|